Second Circuit Affirms Sabine: New Focus on Horizontal Privity Requirement May Affect Oil and Gas Gathering Agreement

 Prior to joining Orrick, Doug was special counsel at Cadwalader, where he was best known for his representation of the United States Treasury in the bankruptcies of both General Motors and Chrysler (M&A Advisor’s Magnus Deal of the Year).
 Treasury also retained Doug in the restructuring of several financial institutions.

 Doug is currently representing hedge funds in a variety of energy and public finance situations – as well as in litigation in the Caesars bankruptcy case.
-He also served recently as debtor’s counsel to an off shore drilling company and bondholders in several distressed energy and infrastructure situations.
+He also served recently as debtor’s counsel to an off shore drilling company, Lily Robotics and bondholders in several distressed energy and infrastructure situations.